Pets are not alligators. With humans as their only known predator, these enormous reptiles are apex predators.

 1:Can You Train an Alligator?

-It is impossible to handle alligators.
+It is impossible can alligators be tamed.
 Unlike normal domestic pets, they lack the mental capacity to learn orders.
 Even though certain tourist attractions could let guests meet alligators, the reptiles aren’t trained or controlled.

 2:Can an Alligator Be Kept as a Pet?